 The valentines are in the trash.
 That can only mean one thing: St. Patrick’s Day is right around the corner.
 We wandered into a Family Dollar the other morning for some pork rinds and red pop, only to be assaulted by not just shamrocks, but Easter bunnies, IRS forms and even Mother’s Day cards.
 Halloween is just around the corner.

-We’ll launch our First Meteorological Day of Spring festivities with some late-season Snows.
-The Snows in this case were a couple, one party in a convoluted adverse possession case.
+We’ll launch our First Meteorological Day of Spring festivities (which falls on Sunday, two days hence) with some late-season Snows, appropriate in this case (because winter snow has finally begun here, with 5 inches on snow on the ground as I write this).
+But the Snows we consider today were a couple, one party in a convoluted adverse possession case.
 The surveyor started the problems in 1969 by taking the landowner’s word for it that a rock marked the corner of the 40-acre tract.
 It was the wrong marker by about 40 feet, and so everything he did from there was wrong, too.
 Garbage in, garbage out.

 But no one knew about the error.
 The landowners used the faulty centerline to give an easement to neighbors, and the neighbors put a driveway on it.
 That was off center as well.
 To compound problems, there was a decrepit barbed wire fence off center from the off-center centerline that Mr. and Mrs. Snow — who had bought land a year after the faulty survey — believed to be the real centerline.

 When the owner next to the Snows sold in the mid 1990s, he knew they claimed the 1.5 acres between the easement and the old fence as theirs, so he sold 8.5 of his 10 acres by warranty deed but the disputed land by quit-claim deed (which meant that the seller wouldn’t help out the buyer in any legal battle arising with the Snows).